Read Together · inkwool · Read Together · inkwool.com

 Months 4–12

-inkwool grows the way good things grow — person to person, room to room, book by book.
+inkwool grows the way good things grow — person to person, gathering to gathering, book by book.
 No ads.
 Just people who felt something and want others to feel it too.

 Phase 04